JoaoGadelha/venturus/frontend/README.md

 There are 5 routes for the backend, all POST's receiving JSON as requests.
 ### `POST /createUsr`
 Receives an JSON in the format {name, password, email} to create a new account for a client.
+### `

 ### `POST /createTeam`
 Receives an JSON in the format {teamName, description, website, type, tags, formation}.
 Creates a team with a random number of players between 22 and 25 players.
 The team composition such as names of each player, nacionality, age, number of times each player was chosen, are all generated randomly.
 Names are provided by the API "names.drycodes", ages are generated between 18 and 40 years, the number of picks for each player varies between 5 and 50 and the player nacionality is provided by the API "REST Countries"

+### `POST /updateTeam`
+Receives an JSON in the format {id, teamID, teamName, description, website, type, tags, formation}.
+Id is the ID of the client, which is stored in MongoDB Atlas.
+The route receives these data and updates the info registered in the database.

+### `POST /getUsrInfo`
+Receives an JSON in the format {id} for the id of the client present in the database and returns his info, such as the teams present in his/her account.

+### `POST /deleteTeam`
+Receives an JSON in the format {id, teamID} in order to delete an specific team from the database.

 ## Implementation